Cracking down on food stamps: USDA asking for ideas to get people off SNAP

 The U.S. Department of Agriculture announced on Thursday that it is looking for ways to transition some people off of the department's Supplemental Nutrition Assistance Program (SNAP).

-Specifically, the beneficiaries who are not disabled and who don't have any dependents.
+Specifically, the USDA is looking at beneficiaries who are not disabled and who don't have any dependents.

 “Long-term dependency has never been part of the American dream,” said U.S. Agriculture Secretary Sonny Perdue.
 “USDA’s goal is to move individuals and families from SNAP back to the workforce as the best long-term solution to poverty.
 Everyone who receives SNAP deserves an opportunity to become self-sufficient and build a productive, independent life.”